MDLC01/board-n-pieces/src/lib.typ

 }

-/// Creates an array containing the successive positions of a game described
+/// Computes the successive positions and moves of a game described using
-/// using Portable Game Notation.
+/// Portable Game Notation.
 #let pgn(pgn-string) = {
   import "internals.typ": game-from-pgn
   game-from-pgn(pgn-string)